|

 capacity of 50,000 cases, was completed and will

 be used to store the bottled product.
+"We are

 returning to operations at full capacity, giving